nextstrain/measles/README.md

 ## Build Overview
 - **Build Name**: Measles Virus Washington-Focused Build
 - **Pathogen/Strain**: Measles virus (MeV)
-- **Scope**: Full-genome sequences, and N450 (a 450 bp terminal N-protein region) sequences.
+- **Scope**: Full-genome sequences representing all strains (A-H)
-- **Purpose**: This repository contains the Nextstrain build for Measles virus.
+- **Purpose**: This repository contains the Nextstrain build for Measles virus (MeV).
 Sequences are included from Washington State, with contextual sequences of North America and global origin included using a tiered-subsampling scheme.
 Full-genome are curated for the purposes of inferring strain, epidemiological case linkage, and sources of introduction.
 N450 sequence dataset is curated similarly, but for inclusion of a larger dataset that provides stronger evidence for strain identity.

 - **Nextstrain Build/s Location/s**:  URL TBD